chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-# 14.4 Most Important Electrical Decision
+## 14.4 Most Important Electrical Decision

 One of the most important electrical decisions was:

-> **We chose a separated power-distribution architecture instead of treating every load as one shared low-voltage system because the Raspberry Pi and the actuators have very different electrical behavior.**
+> To use a separated power-distribution architecture rather than treating all loads as one shared low-voltage system.

-The Raspberry Pi requires stable computing power.

-The motor and servo create rapidly changing loads.

-The final architecture therefore uses different conversion paths while maintaining a shared ground reference.
+This was because the Raspberry Pi requires a stable power supply, while the motor and servo can create rapidly changing electrical loads.
+Therefore, the final architecture uses separate conversion paths for the computing and actuator systems while maintaining a shared ground reference.

 ---